lavagetto/configdb/docs/backend.rst

 Authentication
 --------------

-HTTP connections to the database API server are authenticated: admdb has the concept of *authorized user*, and it will take advantage of it, if possible, in ACLs and audit logs.
+HTTP connections to the database API server are authenticated: configdb has the concept of *authorized user*, and it will take advantage of it, if possible, in ACLs and audit logs.